 Carrying value

-2018 2017
+2019 2018

 €000 €000

-Loans to parent undertaking 618,489 794,558
+Loans to parent undertaking 592,183 618,489

-Other receivables 396 1,153
+Other receivables 133 396

-Cash and cash equivalents 929 140,388
+Cash and cash equivalents 940 929

+- •

-619,814 936,099
+593,256 619,814

 Expected credit losses have been considered based on the credit ratings of the counter parties.
-The credit rating of the counter party (daa) is A - with a positive outlook \ (2017 A-with a positive outlook) and the cash and cash equivalents are placed with counter parties with a minimum rating of A-, limiting the aggregate amount and duration of the exposure to any one counterparty primarily depending on its credit rating and by regular review of these ratings.
+The loans to parent undertaking are repayable on demand and are therefore deemed to have a contractual period of one day or less.
+The credit rating of the parent undertaking (daa) is A with a stable outlook (2018: A- with a positive outlook).
+The cash and cash equivalents are placed with counter parties with a minimum rating of A-, limiting the aggregate amount and duration of the exposure to any one counterparty primarily depending on its credit rating and by regular review of these ratings.
 There are no amounts past due or impaired.
-The directors believe that there are no foreseeable issues in relation to the credit quality of financial assets due to the financial profile of the undertakings and therefore expected credit losses on the above categories of financial assets are €Nil.
+The directors believe that there are no foreseeable issues in relation to the credit quality of financial assets due to the financial creditworthiness of the undertakings and therefore expected credit losses on the above categories of financial assets are €Nil (2018: €Nil).

-Notes to the financial statements for the financial year ended 31 December 2018
+Notes to the financial statements (continued) for the financial year ended 31 December 2019